 - Weight and position of the equipment inside the e-house.

-- Quantity of supports on which the e-house will be installed.
+- Quantity of supports where the e-house installs.

-Structural calculations for stress and deformation (to which the e-house frame will be subject in the place of installation, during shipment and hoisting) are completed once the parameters are obtained.
+After obtaining these parameters, structural calculations for stress and deformation (to which the e-house frame will be subject in the place of installation, during shipment and hoisting) occur.

 For non-critical applications, a frame involves only the base material.
 For “blast e-houses” that require blast-resistant protection, the framing involves the walls are well.